 The Court handles Class A misdemeanor trials, pleas, and sentencing with the consent of the parties and an order of reference from the District Judge.
 See F.R.Cr.P.
 Rule 58.
-The Magistrate Judge may try and dispose of all infractions, Class C misdemeanor cases, and class B misdemeanor cases with or without the defendant’s consent.
+The Magistrate Judge may try and dispose of all infractions, Class B and C misdemeanor cases, with or without the defendant’s consent.
 See 18 U.S.C. § 3401(b) and 18 U.S.C. § 19.
 Appeals are to the District Judge.

 Trial briefs and witness lists must be filed one week before the commencement of trial in all criminal cases.

 The parties must file trial briefs and proposed findings of fact and conclusions of law no later than one week before a bench trial is scheduled to begin.
 Proposed findings and conclusions may be supplemented or amended at the conclusion of trial.
 In addition to filing the proposed findings and conclusions, parties must deliver to the Magistrate Judge’s chambers electronic versions of those documents that are compatible with Microsoft Word.
 Electronic versions may be submitted by email (firstname.lastname@example.org), compact discs, or a USB portable drive.